 Labor is typically measured by certain biological milestones.
 It’s important to understand the signs of these milestones and what they mean, so you can understand the changes your body goes through to prepare for vaginal delivery.

-The rhythmic tightening and relaxing of your pelvic muscles that prepare the baby for birth.
+Contractions are the rhythmic tightening and relaxing of your pelvic muscles that prepare the baby for birth.
 Although contractions can range from uncomfortable to extremely painful, they are completely natural and necessary for vaginal delivery.

-Maternity care providers will measure the progress of your labor by the dilation of your cervix.
-The cervix is the small donut-shaped organ located at the bottom of your uterus, at the entrance to the birth canal.
+Maternity care providers measure the progress of your labor by the dilation of your cervix.
+The cervix is the small doughnut-shaped organ located at the bottom of your uterus, at the entrance to the birth canal.
 During labor, the cervix naturally and gradually opens to allow the baby to pass through the birth canal.
 Dilation is the diameter of the cervical opening in centimeters.
 The baby is ready to come out at 10 cm dilation.

 In most cases, labor begins with the rupture of the amniotic sac, also known as the moment the woman’s “water broke.”
 The amniotic sac is the pocket of fluids that surrounds and cushions your baby in the womb.
-When the water breaks, a clear, odorless liquid will stream out of the vagina.
+When the water breaks, a clear, odorless fluid will stream out of the vagina.
 There should be no cause for alarm, unless:

-- The liquid is smelly
+- The fluid is smelly.

 - It has a green, yellow, or brown color.